“A walk in nature, walks the soul back home.”

 This quote by Nicole Reichert is enough to describe the beauty of hiking.
 Whether you’re young or an adult, an expert or an amateur, there is always a hiking trail out there that will be perfect for you.

 Living in Islamabad should remind you of what a privilege living with a view of the Margallas is.
 We have compiled a list of the hiking tracks you must visit in Islamabad, just to explore this incredible city we live in.
 Just looking at the magnificence of these hills should be enough to have you thinking about the stunning places in Islamabad that you yet to explore.
+If you have a knack for history you should not miss visiting historical places in Pakistan.

 A grey drizzle, with low scudding clouds obscuring the mountains attract people to the Margallas for a drive or hike.